GBonnaire/jspreadsheet-plugins-and-editors/README.md

 - [Download JSpreadsheet Pro](https://www.jspreadsheet.com)

-** Plugin for JSpreadsheet v10 will be available on CDN 1st Septembre 2023 **
-for plugin compatibility with JSpreadsheet v9 please keep this version : 2.5.10 !
+**Plugin for JSpreadsheet v10 will be available on CDN 1st Septembre 2023** ==> *for plugin compatibility with JSpreadsheet v9 please keep this version : 2.5.10 !*

 ## Demos of plugins
 - Demo of plugins premium and free for JSS v8+ are available on [Demo JSpreadsheet plugins GBonnaire.fr](https://demo.gbonnaire.fr/jss/)